Christy Hemme: Independent circuit (2006–2009, 2011)

 In November 2006, Hemme participated in the Queens of Chaos shows in Paris, France.
 She wrestled in a pair of singles matches against the villainous April Hunter; Hemme won the first match, but lost the second.
 She then defeated British wrestler Minx to earn the right to referee the championship match, which was eventually won by Hunter.
 On July 21, 2007, Hemme defeated Ann Brookstone at a Heavy on Wrestling event in Superior, Wisconsin with Nora Greenwald acting as Special Guest Referee.
 She has also competed in Women Superstars Uncensored under the ring name Kristy Hemme.

-Christy made her debut for Northeast Wrestling (NEW) on the November 7, 2009 at the Saugerties Slam pay-per-view, where competed against Velvet Sky.
+Christy made her debut for Northeast Wrestling (NEW) on the November 7, 2009 at the Saugerties Slam pay-per-view, where she competed against Velvet Sky.
 On November 13, at the Hart Attack pay-per-view, Hemme captured her first victory, defeating Alexxis Nevaeh with Kurt Adonis as the special guest referee.
 On November 14, at the NEW special event Autumn Ambush pay-per-view, Hemme defeated Lea Morrison in a singles match.

-On May 14, 2011, Hemme made her debut for Family Wrestling Entertainment (FWE) at the Meltdown pay-per-view, as a special guest referee for match between fellow TNA Knockouts Winter and Rosita.
+On May 14, 2011, Hemme made her debut for Family Wrestling Entertainment (FWE) at the Meltdown pay-per-view, as a special guest referee for a match between fellow TNA Knockouts Winter and Rosita.